Houses in Sycamore Historic District: Ellwood family

 There are three houses within the district that were owned by various members of the Ellwood family, famed for their affiliation with barbed wire through Isaac Ellwood.
 The Abram Ellwood House is in the 400 block of Somonauk Street.
 Further down the street, in the 700 block of Somonauk, is the James Ellwood House.
 The James Ellwood House was constructed in 1859.
 It was moved from its original location, about a block away, in 1989.
 Since that time the home has been fully restored.
 The home is designed in Shingle style, a subtype of Queen Anne Style architecture.
 James Ellwood worked in the pharmacy and grocery business in Sycamore for 23 years.
-Before he became Sycamore Postmaster from 1898-1908 he also worked for 17 years as treasurer of Reuben Ellwood Manufacturing.The 1859 Chauncey Ellwood House, a prominent Italianate home, is in Somonauk Street's 800 block.
+Before he became Sycamore Postmaster from 1898 to 1908 he also worked for 17 years as treasurer of Reuben Ellwood Manufacturing.The 1859 Chauncey Ellwood House, a prominent Italianate home, is in Somonauk Street's 800 block.